ESSENTIAL BAR SKILLS: GARNISH

-Local produce comes with the built-in perception of freshness and quality.
-So, make connections with your local food wholesalers, markets and greengrocers and emphasize how you want to make a real point of difference for your outlet by being more adventurous.
+Local produce comes with a built-in perception of freshness and quality.
+So, make connections with your local food wholesalers, markets/green grocers, and emphasize how you want to make a real point of difference for your outlet by being more adventurous.

 Have backup supplies of fruit to cover each shift and store these in suitable containers in the fridge.
 Mint leaves, once washed and prepared, should be wrapped in a dampened paper kitchen towel and kept in the fridge to keep them fresh.

 Always use fresh fruit without obvious imperfections.
 Limes, lemons, and oranges are great options, as citrus fruits provide color, flavor, and that all-important zing of acidity.